dogweather/forkful/content/en/elixir/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of restructuring existing code without changing its external behavior, aimed at improving nonfunctional attributes like readability and maintainability.
-Programmers do it to make code cleaner, easier to understand, and more efficient, facilitating future updates and reducing the risk of bugs.

 ## How to:
 Let's tidy up a common Elixir pattern.
 We'll refactor a function `calculate_stats` that does more than it should by breaking it into smaller, reusable pieces.